GLOBAL MARKETS-Shares edge lower, bonds rise, on data

-NEW YORK Global stocks drifted lower after U.S. housing data was less encouraging than expected on Wednesday and government debt prices rose as investors sought safety in less-risky assets.
+NEW YORK, March 21 Global stocks drifted lower after U.S. housing data was less encouraging than expected on Wednesday and government debt prices rose as investors sought safety in less-risky assets.

 U.S. equities started the day flat and then meandered near break-even as the data suggested a still-challenging environment in the U.S. housing sector, despite signs of recovery.